askLubich/Wahl-O-Mat-Brandenburg-2019/README.md

-# Analysing the Wahl-O-Mat about the 2019 Saxony election
+# Analysing the Wahl-O-Mat about the 2019 Brandenburg election

 ### Results